 - Children's dietary intake was measured each year.

-- Variable 1: body mass index Z-score was measured by calculating BMI using measured height and weight and then converting BMI to Z-scores
+- Variable 1: BMI Z-score was measured by calculating BMI using measured height and weight and then converting BMI to Z-scores

 - Variable 2: Waist circumference was measured using a standardized procedure (waist was considered the narrowest part of the torso at the natural waist, and was measured at the end of a normal expiration).